jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 ```

 The `Policy`is still compliant, this is because, the running version is under the validated `versions` list.
 So, for the controller everything is oka.
+There is a new version, it is under the validated ones.
+You dont have to be on the last available one.
 Unless you configure the `OperatorPolicy` to be NotCompliant if newer versions available.

 Anyway, someone/something has to approve the InstallPlan, it could be with `OperatorPolicy.spec.upgradeApproval` as Automatic.
 Ideally, TALM would do the work.
 How TALM should integrate here?
 It is not clear for me.

-But, we can add the new version, and manually approve it, to see how to upgrade the new version:
+For demoing, we can manually approve it, to see how to upgrade the operator:

 ```bash
 [spoke]$ oc -n openshift-ptp get ip